 Tax Direct's specialists know all the tricks (and pitfalls!) of the trade.
 When they file your Dutch income tax return (your own or your company's, if you are an entrepreneur), they minimize your risks and maximize your refunds.
 This online tax service is designed to make your life as easy as possible: you register, they send you a checklist, you upload the requested documents, and ta-daaa!
 Your taxes are taken care of, by experts.

-If you have demonstrable ties to the Netherlands (for instance, you live or work in the Netherlands, or your family is based in the country), you are generally regarded as a resident taxpayer from day one.
-As a resident taxpayer, you are taxed on your assets worldwide.
+If you have demonstrable ties to the Netherlands (for instance, you live or work in the Netherlands, or your family is based in the country), you are a resident taxpayer from day one.
+As a resident taxpayer, the Dutch tax system taxes your assets worldwide.

 If you live abroad but receive income that is taxable in the Netherlands, you are generally a non-resident taxpayer.
 Non-residents can also apply to be treated as residents for tax purposes (in order to gain access to Dutch deductible items) and an additional category of partial non-resident taxpayers covers those eligible for the 30% ruling.
 Read more in our guide to rules for non-resident taxpayers.